How to make an infinite loop with Siri, Alexa and Google Assistant

 What about phones?

 You could also do this with multiple phones rather than by using smart speakers.
 Siri on iOS can trigger Google Assistant on an Android device.
-You could add a phone that's triggered by the Alexa wake word, like the HTC U11.
+You could add a phone that's triggered by the Alexa wake word, like the HTC U11 ($629.00 at Amazon.com).
 Or get even more elaborate and throw Cortana into the mix.
 Let me know what you come up with!

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.